ItsMattG/nobel-prize-winner/README.md

 **Features:**
 - Search list of Nobel Prize Winners

-- Filter by:
+Filter by:
 - Search Terms
 - Category
 - Organisations Only
 - Category/Years where no one won
 - From Year - To Year

+Other features:
 - Create a list of your favourite Nobel prize winners
 - See a list of your search history with different filters
 - Find more details on the Nobel Prize Winner